Sawaiz8/Head_Pose_Estimation_Models_Benchmark/README.md

 **MediaPipe + PnP (Notebook 5)** is the best choice when accurate absolute yaw values are required without calibration.
 It reaches ~70° at true ±90°, the closest to ground truth of any method, with competitive monotonicity (42 breaks) and the same fast 0.0304s inference time as the native matrix approach.
 The trade-off is a persistent ~8° pitch bias across all positions that would need to be corrected for multi-axis applications.

 The two PnP-based approaches (MTCNN and FacePose_pytorch) and LivePortrait are not recommended as primary choices given their higher break counts and no compensating advantages in speed or calibration.

+---

+## Contributing a New Benchmark

+If you have tested a head pose estimation method on the FEI dataset using the same evaluation pipeline and want to add it to this benchmark, contributions are welcome via pull request.

+### What to Include

+Your pull request should contain:

+1. **A notebook** following the same structure as the existing six.
+It should include:
+   - A header cell describing the method and linking to the source repo
+   - The full dataset processing loop producing `person_pose`, `yaw_angles_by_position`, `pitch_angles_by_position`, and `roll_angles_by_position`
+   - The monotonic yaw increase check with printed output
+   - The trimmed mean table for all 11 positions
+   - The yaw distribution plots for all 11 positions
+   - Markdown annotation cells before each major section following the style of the existing notebooks

+2. **Your metric outputs** included as printed output or as a results cell in the notebook so they are visible without re-running.

+3. **An update to this README** adding your method to all four results tables (monotonic increase, trimmed mean yaw, pitch and roll stability, and distribution std at frontal) and to the methods table with a link to the source repo.

+### Steps to Submit

+1. Fork this repository
+2. Create a new branch with a descriptive name, for example `benchmark/hopenet` or `benchmark/sixdrepnet`
+3. Add your notebook to the root of the repository
+4. Update the README tables with your results
+5. Open a pull request with a short description of the method, the source repo, and a one-line summary of your key finding

+### Requirements for Consistency

+To keep results comparable across methods:

+- Use the same FEI dataset with the same filename convention (`{person_id}-{position_index}.jpg`)
+- Use the same 11 positions and the same `positions_order` list as the existing notebooks
+- Use `trim_fraction = 0.1` for all trimmed mean calculations
+- Report inference time averaged over the full dataset on your hardware, and include your hardware specs
+- If your method does not compute roll, set roll to 0 and note this clearly in your notebook header